GSA/search.digitalgov.gov/_posts/2018-10-11-robotstxt.md

 * The file must be located at the root of the domain, and each subdomain needs its own file.
 * The robots.txt protocol is case sensitive.
-* It's easy to accidentally block indexing of everything
+* It's easy to accidentally block crawling of everything
   * `Disallow: /` means disallow everything
   * `Disallow:  ` means disallow nothing, thus allowing everything
   * `Allow: /` means allow everything